-In addition to the very young and persons aged 65 years or older, individuals with certain medical conditions are at increased risk of developing pneumococcal infection and severe illness.
+In addition to the very young and persons age 65 years or older, individuals with certain medical conditions are at increased risk of developing pneumococcal infection and severe illness.

 Pneumococcal disease can lead to long-lasting complications and can result in significant morbidity and mortality, especially for young children and others at increased risk of IPD.
 The most effective way to prevent these infections is through immunization.
-Pneu-C-20 is designed to prevent infection from 20 types of pneumococcal disease.
+Pneu-C-15 are designed to prevent infection from a larger number of serotypes than previous pneumococcal vaccines.